-Consultation is now closed for the Draft Waste Management and Minimisation Plan
+Wellington Region Waste Management and Minimisation Plan 2017-2043

-Upper Hutt City Council recently consulted on the draft Wellington Region Waste Management and Minimisation Plan 2017–2023 (draft WMMP).
+On 9 August 2017 the Upper Hutt City Council adopted the Wellington Region Waste Management and Minimisation Plan 2017–2023 (WMMP).

 Under the Waste Minimisation Act 2008 (the Act) all councils are required to develop a Waste Management and Minimisation Plan (WMMP) by 2012.